qcurteman/DatabaseCompare/README.md

 # DatabaseCompare
-Database Compare using LDAP and SQL: (idea from my job at IT)
+Database Compare using LDAP and SQL: (idea from my job at IT) Summer 2017

 Description:
 - This project was created with PHP, SQL, and LDAP functions.